isomerpages/moe-chijsjc/_list-of-ccas/Badminton.md

 Our team is a close-knit family that supports one another as they pursue excellence in both their CCA and studies.

 #### **Objectives**
 *   To develop resilience and team-spirit in every player.
-*   To cultivate in every player to lead a healthy and active lifestyle beyond secondary school education.
+*   To instill in each player the importance of maintaining a healthy and active lifestyle beyond secondary school.
-*   To develop an appreciation of badminton and proficiency in playing it as a sport.
+*  To develop an appreciation for badminton as well as the skills and competence required for the sport.

 #### **Activities**
 *   National School Games North Zone Inter-Schools Badminton Tournament
 *   CHIJ SJC Badminton Tournament – exposure to competitive badminton, application of tactics and techniques
 *   Annual Badminton Training Camp – honing of skills and tactics for competitive matches, discussions on healthy lifestyle habits as an athlete
 *   Inter-Level Mini-League Competition – promote team spirit and let the players from different levels to better know one another

 #### **CCA Information**
 **Schedule**
 <br>Monday: 3:45 pm – 6:15pm
 <br>*Wednesday: 3.45 pm to 6.00 pm